All You Need to Know About Raspa or Dilation and Curettage Procedure

 Reasons for Dilation and Curettage

-The dilation and curettage procedure has a two-fold purpose: diagnosis and treatment.
+The dilation and curettage procedure, or D&C, has a two-fold purpose: diagnosis and treatment.

 Endometrial Sampling for Diagnosis